The Boykin Spaniel is a medium-sized sporting breed that loves water and retrieving. These dogs are friendly, energetic

 Boykin Spaniel Appearance

-The Boykin Spaniel is only slightly bigger than the English Cocker Spaniel but is heavier through the body width.
+The Boykin is only slightly bigger than the English Cocker Spaniel but is heavier through the body width.

-This breed stands from fourteen to seventeen inches and weighs around 25 to 40 pounds.
+This breed stands from 14 to 17 inches and weighs around 25 to 40 pounds.
 Females will usually be smaller and lighter than males.

 These dogs’ eyes are appealing and lively, ranging in color from gold to dark amber.

 Coat colors for this dog are liver or chocolate.

 The length of their coat is moderately curly and medium length.
 The hair is fine with light feathering on the legs.